JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 Compose Multiplatform requires Compose Compiler Gradle plugin applied with the same version as the Kotlin one.
 See [](compose-compiler.md#migrating-a-compose-multiplatform-project) for details.

+> It's strongly recommended that you update your Compose app created with Kotlin 2.0.0 to version 2.0.10 or later to avoid
+> unnecessary (or endless) recomposition issues on non-JVM targets.
+>
+> If your app is built with Compose compiler 2.0.10 or later but uses dependencies built with Compose compiler 2.0.0,
+> these older dependencies may still cause recomposition issues.
+> To prevent this, update your dependencies to versions built with the same Compose compiler as your app.
+>
+{type="warning"}

 ## Jetpack Compose and Compose Multiplatform release cycles

 Compose Multiplatform shares a lot of code with [Jetpack Compose](https://developer.android.com/jetpack/compose) for